- Winner of the prestigious Writer’s Guild of America Award and Emmy Nomination

 Licensed Advanced Addictions Counselor, Certified Co-Occurring Disorders Professional, Neurofeedback Practitioner, EMDR Certified

-Joseph Spark has worked in the recovery field for 4 years.
+Joseph Sparks has worked in the recovery field for 4 years.
 Joseph struggled with alcoholism and drug addiction for 7 years.

 Joseph attempted to attend several treatment centers early in his addiction but it was not until 5 years ago when he was ready to surrender and ask for help that he got the help he needed.
 Because of his own experience he made a choice to return to school at the University Of Denver to obtain his Masters in Social Work to help individuals and their families recover.